 Cheaper isn’t always better so use a comparison website like Discover Cars to obtain a few no-obligation quotes.
 If a deal seems too good to be true, sometimes it is.

-However, be patient, cautious, and aware of your surroundings and you will be fine.
+Driving in Sicily as a tourist is intimidating but it doesn’t need to be terrifying if you approach it calmly and know what you are getting yourself into before you go.
 In Sicily, it is very important to always be mindful of other drivers – arguably more than elsewhere.

-In Sicily, you drive on the right-hand side of the road, much like the rest of Europe.
-The left lane is for overtaking only.
+- In Sicily, you drive on the right and overtake on the left, much like the rest of Europe

 Sicily road trip ideas